-As at the date of this AIF, the Company has an aggregate of 15 full time employees, comprising of 6 in Eritrea (all of whom have been offered termination following Chalice exiting from the Mogoraib North JV in Eritrea), 2 in Canada and 7 in the head office in Perth, Western Australia including the Chairman, Managing Director and Technical Director.
+As at the date of this AIF, the Company has an aggregate of 8 full time employees, 2 in Canada and 6 in the head office in Perth, Western Australia including the Managing Director.
 In addition, the Company has two non-executive directors.

-The Company is dependent upon the services of key executives, including the Executive Chairman and Managing Director.
+The Company is dependent upon the services of key executives, including the Chairman and Managing Director.
 See "Risk Factors - Dependence on Key Personnel".